igrishaev/blog/_posts/2023-06-13-clojure-debug.md

 This is a small tip I'd like to share with Clojure programmers.

-**In a project, avoid code you cannot debugg.** It's simple: if you can put a tag like `#debug` or similar somewhere in the middle, run a test and hang in a debugging session, you're good.
+**In a project, avoid code you cannot debug.** It's simple: if you can put a tag like `#debug` or similar somewhere in the middle, run a test and hang in a debugging session, you're good.
 But if you cannot, you'll be in trouble one day.